10044 views| 2 comments

-Sponge, Genoise, Angel Food cakes, Chiffon,and some Flourless cakes are known as Foam, Sponge or Unshortened cakes because they contain a large proportion of foamed eggs to a lesser proportion of sugar and very little wheat flour, if used at all.
-These cakes typically contain little or no added fat and some are baked in ungreased (tube) pans and inverted to cool as a result.
-Foam cakes are classically leavened by steam and air from beaten eggs and are extremely light and fluffy with good volume and an open, even texture.
-Although, some recipes can be dense and spongy or crispy and dry to melt-in-your-mouth tender, depending on extra ingredients added.
+Sponge, Genoise, Angel Food cakes, Chiffon, Biscuit (French), and some Flourless cakes are known as Foam, Sponge or Unshortened cakes because they contain a large proportion of foamed eggs and/or egg whites to a lesser proportion of sugar and very little wheat flour, if used at all.
+Much of the cellular structure of the cake is derived from egg proteins and they are classically leavened by steam and air from beaten eggs.
+As a result most foam cakes can be described as extremely light and fluffy with good volume and an open, even texture, although textures can vary from dense and spongy, to crispy and dry to melt-in-your-mouth tender, depending on any extra ingredients added.
+These cakes are typically baked in ungreased (tube) pans so as not to deflate their egg white foams and inverted to cool as a result.

 |Appearance||Thin, golden brown crust